 EEC 2240.
-SOCIAL STUDIES AND CREATIVE EXPRESSION FOR YOUNG CHILDREN:
+SOCIAL STUDIES AND CREATIVE EXPRESSION FOR YOUNG CHILDREN: 3 Credits, 3 Hours.
+(On Demand)

-Three Credits, Three Hours.
-(On Demand) This methods course provides students with the knowledge of developmentally appropriate social studies and creative expression concepts for children birth through age eight and techniques for incorporating them throughout the curriculum.
+This methods course provides students with the knowledge of developmentally appropriate social studies and creative expression concepts for children birth through age eight and techniques for incorporating them throughout the curriculum.
 Topics include culture, time, people, places, individual and global identify, sense of community, dramatic play, music, art and creative movement.
 The course also includes assessment of development, as well as designing appropriate accommodations to meet the needs of all children enrolled in the early childhood program.

 Prerequisites: Minimum grades of "C" in CHD 2220 and DEP 2004 or instructor consent.

 EEC 2521.
-CHILD CARE MANAGEMENT: Three Credits, Three Hours.
-(Fall, Spring) The course provides an overview of the core competencies required of current and potential child care program directors managing early childhood programs.
+CHILD CARE MANAGEMENT: 3 Credits, 3 Hours.
+(Fall, Spring)

+The course provides an overview of the core competencies required of current and potential child care program directors managing early childhood programs.
 Topics include budgeting, legal issues, personnel, working with families and community partners, food service, health issues and program safety management.
 This course fulfills the Overview of Child Care Management course requirement for the Florida Department of Children and Families Child Care Director Credential.

 EEC 2734.
-HEALTH, SAFETY, AND NUTRITION: Three Credits, Three Hours.
-(Fall, Spring) This course provides an overview of health, safety and nutrition issues related to early childhood programs.
+HEALTH, SAFETY, AND NUTRITION: 3 Credits, 3 Hours.
+(Fall, Spring)

+This course provides an overview of health, safety and nutrition issues related to early childhood programs.
 Students will learn how to implement policies and procedures to ensure safe and healthy learning environments are available for children.
 Topics include proper emergency preparedness procedures, recognition and prevention of childhood diseases, child abuse and neglect, and USDA recommendations for food service and management.
-This course is one of four required for the Birth through Five Florida Child Care Professional Certificate (FCCPC).
+This course is one of 4 required for the Birth through Five Florida Child Care Professional Certificate (FCCPC).

 EEX 1010.
-TEACHING EXCEPTIONAL CHILDREN: Three Credits, Three Hours.
-(Fall, Spring) This course is designed to provide an orientation to exceptional child education.
+TEACHING EXCEPTIONAL CHILDREN: 3 Credits, 3 Hours.
+(Fall, Spring)

+This course is designed to provide an orientation to exceptional child education.
 Emphasis will be placed on appropriate needs, placement and resources for exceptional children with a focus on designing programs that enable all children to become active participants in the learning process.
-This course is one of four required for the Birth through Five Florida Child Care Professional Certificate (FCCPC).
+This course is 1 of 4 required for the Birth through Five Florida Child Care Professional Certificate (FCCPC).

 EEX 2030.
-INTRODUCTION TO EXCEPTIONAL LEARNERS: Three Credits, Three Hours.
+INTRODUCTION TO EXCEPTIONAL LEARNERS: 3 Credits, 3 Hours.
 (Summer) This course is designed to provide an overview of the characteristics and needs of exceptional learners in the K-12 classroom.
 Focus is on the development of knowledge and skills necessary for inclusive general and special educators to meet the educational needs of students with varying exceptionalities.
 Specialized instructional methods and strategies for students with exceptionalities are emphasized.
 This course meets the Florida Educator Certification Renewal Requirement.

 HEV 0160.
 CHILD CARE CENTER DIRECTOR: 45 Clock Hours.
-(Course will be offered on 10 week cycle beginning January 2018.
-Start dates: 1/8/2018, 3/19/2018, 5/28/2018.)
+(Course will be offered on 10 week cycle)

 This course provides an overview of the core competencies required of current and potential child care program directors managing early childhood programs.
 Topics include budgeting, legal issues, personnel, working with families and community partners, food service, health issues and program safety management.
 This course fulfills the Overview of Child Care Management course requirement for the Florida Department of Children and Families Child Care Director Credential.